 Printmaking is the process of making artworks by printing, normally on paper.
 Except in the case of Monotype, the process is capable of producing multiple copies of the same piece, which is called a print.
 Each copy is known as an impression and considered an original work of art, not a copy.
 Works printed from a single or multiple plates create an edition; in modern times, each is signed and numbered to form a limited edition.

 Prints are created from a single or multiple original surfaces, known technically as a matrix.

-But there are many other kinds of surfaces or matrices used today include planks of wood, panes of acrylic glass, ceramic and pieces of shellacked book board, almost any surface get tried out.
+But there are many other kinds of surfaces or matrices used today including planks of wood, planes of acrylic glass, ceramic and pieces of shellacked book board, almost any surface get tried out.
 Small prints can even be made using the surface of a potato.